obmaz/smartthings_edge_driver/drivers/zigbee-tuya-switch/README.md

-# Tuya Switch Edge Driver
+# Tuya Wall Switch Edge Driver
-Tuya Switch Edge Driver
+Tuya Wall Switch Edge Driver

 ## Desciription
-In Progress.
+It supports 1,2 and 3 gang tuya wall switch.
+Please see the fingerprint before install.

 ## License
 It is released under the Apache 2.0 License.